Baxter Cytotoxic Contract Manufacturing Facility, Germany

-Baxter Biopharma Solutions is expanding its cytotoxic manufacturing facility in Halle in Westfalen, Germany.
-It is one of the most advanced cytotoxic facilities in the world and has over 20 years of experience in lyophilisation, process development, aseptic filling and sterile crystallisation in clinical and commercial batch sizes.
+Baxter Biopharma Solutions expanded its cytotoxic manufacturing facility in Halle in Westfalen, Germany, in 2011.
+It is one of the most advanced cytotoxic facilities in the world and has more than 50 years of experience in lyophilisation, process development, aseptic filling and sterile crystallisation in clinical and commercial batch sizes.
 The facility, operational since 1978, was redesigned for isolator technology in 2002.
-Two phases of capacity expansion have been carried out at the facility since then.
+Two phases of capacity expansion was carried out at the facility since then.

 The third phase of expansion to further boost capacity was initiated in 2010.
-Designed in compliance with international manufacturing and regulatory standards, the expansion is expected to be complete by mid 2010.
-It will be followed by an additional phase of expansion scheduled for completion in 2012.
+Designed in compliance with international manufacturing and regulatory standards, the expansion was completed in August 2011.
+In 2013, an additional planned phase of expansion is expected to open in 2015, which includes setting-up a new commercial filling line with two freeze dryers and a clinical filling line with an extra-freeze dryer.

 Cytotoxic manufacturing facility expansion

-As part of the expansion, new technology will be installed in place of the existing filling system at the facility.
-The new technology will boost commercial cytotoxic manufacturing capacity by over 50%.
-It will accommodate the growing demand for commercially marketed oncology drug products.
+As part of the expansion, new technology was installed in place of the existing filling system at the facility.
+The new technology boosted commercial cytotoxic manufacturing capacity by more than 50% and also installed an advanced barrier isolator technology.
+It also accommodates the growing demand for commercially marketed oncology drug products.

-The facility extends over 1,100ft² and accommodates four large-scale lyophilisation units.
+The facility extends more than 1,100ft² and accommodates four large-scale lyophilisation units.

 There is an advanced loading cart that transports products from one isolator to another.
 The fully automatic cart that travels around the facility with the help of sensors transports the cytotoxic vials from filling and loads the freeze driers automatically, without any human assistance.
 There is also a manually operative transfer system from LaCalhene that offers greater flexibility within the facility.

-All the transfer systems, isolators and filling systems at the facility are custom designed for individual processes by suppliers that include German-based firms Bausch & Strobel and Metal + Plastic.
+All the transfer systems, isolators and filling systems at the facility are custom-designed for individual processes by suppliers that include German firms Bausch & Strobel and Metal + Plastic.

 A hand-fill suite supports small-scale production of clinical cytotoxic batches, and a nanoparticle suite is available for the production of cytotoxic emulsions, liposomes and suspensions on commercial scales.
 A high-pressure homogeniser is installed within the nanoparticle suite.